 - Expand & clean up- At this stage, one should select all the lines and click Object and Expand to expand the lines.
 Keeping all the lines selected, use Unite to combine all the lines into a solid shape.
 Some lines may need correction here and there.
 Clean up your blueprint by using the Pen Tool.
 Don’t forget to keep the original blueprint saved.

 - Doors & Windows- Time to place the doors and windows using shapes like squares.
 Position the shapes where the doors and windows should be located.
-One may use two different colours to differentiate between them.
+One may use two different colours to differentiate between them like 3D printing of houses.
 Say, green for door and yellow for the window.

 - 3 Blueprints- At this step of 3d floor plan creation, you need to select and generate three copies of the blueprint complete with shapes of doors and windows.
 The three copies are going to be the blueprints for 3D.
 By using the divide function, cut out doors and windows on “Blueprint 1”, doors on “Blueprint 2” and “Blueprint 3” as no door and no windows.

 - Application of 3D- On the first blueprint copy apply Effect>3D> Extrude and Bevel.
 Use the preview function to achieve the result you desire.
 Giving an extruded depth of 15 pt.
 Apply the same parameters with blueprint “2” and “3” except that copy 2 to be extruded at 20-23 pt.
 And copy three at 15 pt.

 - Stacking and final steps-Place the blueprints on each other in stacking manner.
 Set the colour of the three building layers to your desired shade.
 The structure of the building may look a little dull.
 But that’s okay.
 You can select Object> Expand Appearance.
 At this stage, you can insert a floor and windows.
 The top of the wall can be given a darker shade to enhance the look.